 The poisonous secretion of the Amazon tree frog has many names.
 The most popular is Kambo, but it is also known as “sapo,” the “toad vaccine,” or “medicine of the forest.”
-It is traditionally used to treat ailments of the mind, body, and spirit, but is also known for its powerful cleansing effects.
-Read on to learn about some surprising health benefits and dangers of Kambo.
+It is traditionally used in ceremonies, as it allegedly helps with ailments of the mind, body, and spirit.
+It is also said to have powerful cleansing effects.
+Is Kambo safe and how much do we know about it?
+Read on to learn about the effects and dangers of Kambo.

 What is Kambo?

 Kambo is harvested from the poisonous secretions of the Amazon tree frog, Phyllomedusa bicolor.
 Kambo is traditionally used to remove “Panema,” or negative energy, which is said to result in numerous health benefits such as gaining strength and maintaining health.
 It is also historically used to aid with mental illness and addiction .

 The Kambo ceremony involves making several small burns at specific locations on the body and applying the poison to the burns.
 Kambo initially causes a generally unpleasant period of increased heart rate, nausea, vomiting, and incontinence that lasts 30 to 40 minutes.
 This is followed by a period of listlessness and eventually some long-lasting effects .

 The use of Kambo in the traditional ceremony has not been studied in any randomized controlled trials.
 Clinical research needs to determine the safety and effects of kambo on the human body.

 There is no evidence to suggest that kambo (or “body cleanses” for that matter) has any health benefits.
 On the contrary, Kambo is likely dangerous.